-The Fall Mountain Survival Course (FMSC) is a world-class professionally taught Modern Wilderness Survival Course, designed to give you the knowledge you need if stranded in the Mountains of Canada.
+The Fall Mountain Survival Course (FMSC) is a world-class professionally taught Modern Wilderness Survival Course designed to give you the knowledge you need if stranded in the Mountains of Canada.
 This survival course gives you the skills and confidence you need for survival anywhere in the Canadian mountains.
-To register in this 4-day course, you need to complete the Online Survival Core Seminar first and have read Canadian Wilderness Survival.
+To register for this 5-day course, you need to complete the Online Survival Core Seminar first and have read Canadian Wilderness Survival.

-We will concentrate during these two-days on teaching the fundamental survival skills you need to learn including, safe tool use, fire lighting, cooking over a fire, shelter building and water purification.
+We will concentrate during these three days on teaching the fundamental survival skills you need to learn; safe tool use, fire lighting, cooking over a fire, shelter building and water purification.
 During this time, you will live in a rustic camp.
-Each participant will build and live in a single-person shelter with a shared fire.
-Fire management and cooperation with the individual on the other side of the fire are essential skills you will be learning and practicing.
+Each participant will build and live in various single and double person shelter with a shared fire.
+Fire management and cooperation with the individual on the other side of the fire are essential skills you will be practicing.

-We will then leave our base camp and move as a group by vehicle to a higher elevation area above 1000m to live a night in sub-alpine terrain.
-In this new area, we will quickly see the differences due to elevation and slope.
-Here we will ensure you can survive and thrive if stranded.
-We will have a chance to see and understand northerly and southerly facing slopes, higher terrain changes and a walkabout in the “Sub-alpine Forest” of the Columbian Mountains.
-We will finish the course off with a wrap-up and debrief back at the base camp.
+We will then leave our base camp and move as a group by vehicle and foot to a higher elevation area to live a night in another location.
+In this new area, we will see the differences in the forest due to elevation and slope.
+Here we will ensure you can survive and thrive if stranded by building a quick improvised shelter and fire.
+We will also have a chance to see and understand northerly and southerly facing slopes and the changes caused by higher elevation.
+Along the way, we will take a walkabout in another Forest of the Columbian Mountains.

 Field Training Skills Covered